dgjun32/Kaggle-Shopee-Competition/README.md

+# Shopee Product Matching Algorithm

+## 0. What is Product Matching?
+Task of product matching is to <b>bind same product together</b>, given data(img, text) of each product.

+Current E-commerce company requires product matching algorithm to enhance user experience.(ex.Recommendation system based on product matching)

+Final task of this competition is to predict id of same product for each items, thereby maximizing f1-score.

 ## 1. Methodology
 I applied two-step approach for <b>Product Matching</b> task.

 1. Transforming Image and text into representation vectors using fine-tuned encoder model.
-2. NearestNeighbors algorithm for matching items, given concatenated *image vector* and *text vector* of each item.
+2. Distance based algorithm for matching items, given concatenated *image vector* and *text vector* of each item.

 ### 1.1.
 Backbone
 * As an Image encoder, pretrained <b>Visual Transformer</b> ```ViT-B/16``` as a backbone.
 * As an Text encoder, pretrained <b>```Indonesian BERT```</b> as a backbone.

 ### 1.2.
 Learning Metric
-<p>I finetuned those backbones using ArcFaceloss, which enhances <b>intra-class compactness</b> and <b>inter-class discrepancy</b> of embedding vectors. <br> Encoder architectures are trained with 60% of the data, with larger learning rate for parameters of cosine head.</p>
+* Finetuned those backbones using ```ArcFaceloss```, which enhances ```intra-class compactness``` and ```inter-class discrepancy``` of embedding vectors.

+* Encoder architectures are trained with 60% of the data, with larger learning rate for parameters of cosine head.

-<p>After finetuning backbones, I concatenated image embedding and text embedding which are l2-normalized.
+* After finetuning backbones, I concatenated image embedding and text embedding which are l2-normalized.
 An then, I found optimal threshold value for matching same product based on concatenated embedding vectors.</p>

 ## 2. Data